-We are in our second year of cultivating our land for apprenticeships, farm to school programming and Jewish festivals and rites of passage.
+We are in our third year of cultivating our land for apprenticeships, farm to school programming and Jewish festivals and rites of passage.
 This is a great opportunity to help build the grounds for a village, and get our perennial food systems started.
 Throughout the year, we are immersed in community education, building, farming, and the production of Jewish region-wide land-based festivals including our popular Sukkot on the Farm Festival of Impermanence, Shavuot on the Mountain, and Sugar and Shmooze Gathering.

 We offer 15 -30 hours of guided apprenticeship work exchange each week.
 Apprentices gain significant skills, training, and experience in permaculture design, homesteading, farming, preservation, spiritual and multi-generational Jewish education, leadership development, and natural building.
 Apprentices can expect to leave with skills and training in some the following: